Yamaha S70XS review

 Hardware aside, the interface and sounds are the meat and potatoes of this instrument, so to speak.
 Every piano player wants a great interface and an amazing sound.
 So let’s talk about the kinds of sounds you can expect to hear on the Yamaha S70XS.

-Below, please take a look at some of the best-selling synthesizers currently available on Amazon, and then see how well they compare to the S70XS by Yamaha:
+Below, please take a look at some of the best-selling synthesizers currently available online, and then see how well they compare to the S70XS by Yamaha:

 The Sounds of the S70XS